 It only made it worse when they found out they were going to have a boy.
 The thought of a smaller version of him, running around and humping everything in sight, made him feel ill.
 Having one Stark in the world was bad enough, but how could the world handle two?
 He pitied the kid’s kindergarten teacher.
 Oh God, he would have a child in kindergarten.
 He was getting too close, and he could already feel the familiar fear-induced sweat beads forming on his brow.

 Regardless, he always did his best thinking at night.
 Before the pregnancy, he could recall Pepper staying up at night and watching him as he thought through things.
 They weren’t always bad, but they usually were.
-She had been resourceful and watchful of him, but the radiance of pregnancy had dampened most of her energy.
+She had been resourceful and watched over him, but the radiance of pregnancy had dampened most of her energy.
 Though he was sure she was aware of his weight leaving his side of the bed, there would be no way for her to keep her eyes open long enough to watch him.
-He sometimes wondered if she dreamed of him thinking, leaning against the glass and listening to the ocean waves.
+He sometimes wondered if she dreamed of him thinking, leaning against the glass, and listening to the ocean waves.

 Tonight was no different.
 He kept thinking and always in a circle.
 Pepper’s well-being during the birth, whether or not he should take her to a hospital or have someone come to his home, if he had bought all of the proper tools necessary in case he did call someone, who he would call, did he clean the designated “birthing area,” well enough for Pepper?
 If any of these questions seemed without an answer, he would begin to tinker.
 He would go down to his work area, which he partially converted into a “birthing area.”
-It made him sick to think of the things which would go on down in his sacred place, but he knew it was all for Pepper, and that made it all worth it.
+It made him sick to think of the things that would go on down in his sacred place, but he knew it was all for Pepper, and that made it all worth it.

-But tonight, he knew everything was perfect.
+Tonight, he knew everything was perfect.
 He had done all he could do, and he couldn’t do anymore.
 Then, he asked himself, why couldn’t he sleep?

 Removing himself from his thinking position, he turned back around to face his wife.
-Her back was toward him, and he could barely make out the shape of the body pillow he had bought her directly from a manufacturer in China, which he watched personally.
+Her back was toward him, and he could barely make out the shape of the body pillow he had bought her directly from a manufacturer in China, which he watched make it, personally.
 He wrinkled his nose in disgust at the memory of their argument prior to his agreement to buy it for her.

 He remembered the way her swollen face pinched in frustration, though her entire pregnancy had him constantly on edge, he loved the way it filled in her face.
-She would be perfect to him no matter the circumstance.
+She would be perfect to him though, no matter the circumstance.

 ‘Tony, I don’t want one of your creations.
 I want a normal, human-made body pillow.’